13 of the Weirdest Discoveries Archaeologists Have Made

 78,000 years of human occupation

-A network of caves in Kenya called Panga ya Saidi holds human artifacts from the Middle Stone Age straight through to modern times.
+A network of caves in Kenya called Panga ya Saidi holds human artifacts, from the Middle Stone Age straight through to modern times.
 Michael Petraglia, of the Max Planck Institute for the Science of Human History, told Haaretz that with more than 1,000 square feet of space in its main chamber, the cave could have housed hundreds of people, and its tropical forest location has enjoyed a relatively steady climate while other parts of Africa have endured droughts.
 His team found large stone tools from the earliest inhabitants; more specialized arrowheads and blades started appearing around 67,000 years ago.
 These are the UNESCO World Heritage sites everyone needs to visit.

 Injured zoo animals in ancient Egypt

 Hierakonpolis was one of the most significant towns along the Nile River 5,000 years ago (hundreds of years before the pyramids were constructed), and its wealthy residents showed their status by keeping exotic pets.
 A cemetery excavation has turned up two elephants, several baboons, and a hippo, among other animals.
 But it wasn’t all kibble and petting—skeletons of several of the baboons and the hippo showed signs of bone fractures that had healed; researchers think they got hurt during capture or while being tied in place.
 The bones would only have been able to heal while the animals were protected, though, which is how we know they were kept in captivity.
+These animals are helping scientists to solve big mysteries.

 Kids with disabilities buried like royalty

 Hunter-gatherers buried several people, including two adolescent boys, at a site called Sunghir a couple of hours east of present-day Moscow 34,000 years ago.
-When the graves were excavated, researchers found that the boys—who died at roughly ages 10 and 12, and who both showed signs of disability—were buried together (heads adjacent) with 10,000 mammoth ivory beads, more than 20 armbands, around 300 pierced fox teeth, 16 ivory mammoth spears, carvings, antlers, and human fibulas laid across the chest of each child.
+When the graves were excavated, researchers found that the boys—who died at roughly ages 10 and 12, and who both showed signs of disability—were buried together (heads adjacent) with 10,000 mammoth ivory beads, more than 20 armbands, around 300 pierced fox teeth, 16 ivory mammoth spears, carvings, antlers, and human fibulae laid across the chest of each child.
 Among the adults, on the other hand, some graves had no treasures, and others had only a few.
 Don’t miss these other 15 science mysteries researchers can’t solve.

 Advanced stone-age tools in India

-More than 90 percent of modern humans descend from a small population of Homo sapiens that left Africa by about 60,000 years ago, according to genetic evidence.
+More than 90 percent of modern humans descend from a small population of Homo sapiens that left Africa about 60,000 years ago, according to genetic evidence.
 Researchers think that group might have been so successful because they had developed superior stone tools—fine stone blades that could be used on the ends of spears, rather than bulky hand-axes.
-But a recent find in southern India, where ancient human sites have not been well-studied, shows that people there had advanced tools more than 200,000 years ago.
+But a site in southern India, where ancient human sites have not been well-studied, shows that people there had advanced tools more than 200,000 years ago.
 Whether that means that human ancestors left Africa in waves or that different hominids came up with similar innovations separately is unknown, but intriguing.
-These more recent mysterious ancient tools might intrigue you as well.
+These mysterious ancient tools might intrigue you as well.

 Just like his dad before him, Utah rancher Waldo Wilcox and his entire family kept mum about the ancient pit houses, prehistoric rock lines, paintings, and stone tools that were all over their 4,000-acre property called Range Creek.
 The artifacts had been left by a mysterious tribe called the Fremont Indians that lived in the area 1,000 years ago, and they remained mostly undisturbed, thanks to the Wilcox’s gates and “road closed” signs, erected to deter hunters.
 When Waldo decided he was too old to manage the ranch, he sold the property to the Bureau of Land Management and it’s now being overseen by the Utah Museum of Natural History.
 Here are some forbidden places no one will ever be allowed to visit.